Booker-CU/FutureBeatz/README.md

 * For the project the nft is actually a mp4 file (you can listen to the sample).
 In a real world example you would need a link for a buyer to download a high resolution audio file as Liteflow does not currently support the <a href="https://www.howtogeek.com/392504/what-are-wav-and-wave-files-and-how-do-i-open-them/">wav</a> file format.
 * In a real world example, the original creator could also require to be paid a percentage of the sales (or streams) of a song that uses their sample.
 It would however be diffucult to enforce this.
 * These are custom NFTs I generated and embedded with audio files.
 The audio clips are deconstructed parts of a song I composed.
+* In order to interact with the app, you will need an Ethereum wallet ex.Metamask, be on the Lightlink Pegasus Testnet and have test <a href="https://faucet.pegasus.lightlink.io">Ether</a>.